Driver's High

 "Driver's High" is the eighteenth single by L'Arc-en-Ciel, released on August 11, 1999 it reached number 2 on the Oricon chart.
 The title track was used as the first opening theme for the anime adaptation of Great Teacher Onizuka.
 Mary's Blood recorded a heavy metal version of the song for their 2020 cover album Re>Animator.
+An arranged version is also featured in the video game Gekitotsu Toma L'Arc: TomaRunner vs L'Arc-en-Ciel (2000).